 If MechWarrior is the slow-paced, deliberate mech experience, then 2013’s Strike Suit Zero is the exact opposite.
 What begins as a fairly standard spaceship dogfighter quickly turns into a Gundam-style action shooter thanks to the titular Strike Suit.
 It’s a spaceship/mech hybrid that’s able to transform and dish out a frightening variety of explosive power.
 Locking on to a wave of enemies and decimating them all in one go is rarely this satisfying.

 Developed by Born Ready Games as an attempt to revive the space combat genre, Strike Suit Zero offers up high-intensity space game action akin to Freelancer and Freespace with a healthy dose of Gundam thrown in for good measure.
 Even now there’s not a lot like it on the market.
-Fans of mecha anime and space combat would be doing themselves a disservice by skipping this robot game.
+Fans of mecha anime games and space combat would be doing themselves a disservice by skipping this robot game.

 Earth Defense Force 4.1: The Shadow of New Despair